 Some believe that the topical application of vitamin E may reduce protein loss from hair and make it thicker.
 The oil is also thought to moisturize split ends and regenerate damaged hair.

 Anecdotal evidence suggests that the antioxidants in peanut oil may treat dandruff, and in some cases, can aid the treatment of scalp psoriasis.
 This could be attributed to the moisturizing properties of peanut oil.

 There are different ways peanut oil can be used:

 You can also use the oil to make soap.
-And thanks to its conditioning properties, the soap can boost skin health.
-One downside is the oil may not last long in your soap as it can turn rancid quite fast.
+Thanks to its conditioning properties, the soap can boost skin health.
+One downside is that the oil may not last long in your soap as it can turn rancid quite fast.

 Peanuts are more than 50% oil, which is why one acre of them produces about 123 gallons of oil.
 Though this alternative fuel is slightly expensive, it might be where the future lies.

 In fact, this has been happening since the 1960s.
 The oil was used in influenza shots to lengthen immunity in patients.

 These are certain other ways peanut oil is used.
 Do you want to know what else the oil contains?
 Scroll down to the next section.